 New County Forest Names and Signs

-Our forest working group will be discussing additional ways to promote and improve recreational potential of our forest properties.
+Our forest working group (which includes members from the Ministry of Natural Resources and Forestry, Conservation Authorities, and members of County Council) will be discussing additional ways to promote and improve recreational potential of our forest properties.
 We plan to inventory the existing assets within the properties and develop a five-year capital plan for investment.
 The forestry division have a few more improvements for Summerstown Forest planned to foster the existing active recreation community.

 SDG County Forests

 There are over 9000 acres of County owned forest and wetlands in SDG.
 Our County forests are open to public use and enjoyment.
 Many properties host trails, hunting, trapping, and other recreational uses.
 Refer to this map to find your local County forest.
 You can also find other public forest properties on the South Nation public portal.